Quantum generative adversarial network for generating discrete distribution: Conclusion

 \section{Conclusion}

-Researches on quantum versions of GANs seem very promising, due to the great potential and applications of GANs in machine learning and the advantage of quantum computing.
-In this paper, we propose a quantum GAN for generation of classical discrete data.
+Researches on quantum versions of GANs seem very promising, due to the great potentiality and applications of GANs in machine learning and the advantage of quantum computing.
+The vanishing gradient problem implies that classical GANs are not good at producing discrete data.
+In this paper, we propose a quantum GAN for generation of classical discrete data, which relies on a delicate way to estimate the analytic gradient of the quantum generator by sampling the same quantum generator with different parameters.
 By numerical simulation, we show our quantum GAN can generate simple BAS data distribution effectively.
-The requirement of differentiability on the design of generators by the GAN framework implies that classical GANs cannot produce discrete data.
-However, there's a delicate way to estimate the analytic gradient of the quantum generator by sampling the same quantum generator with different parameters.
-So quantum GANs for generation of discrete data can be regarded as a complement to classical GANs and deserve further research.
+A deeper quantum circuit has better capacity in generating discrete data.
+The accuracies of all the quantum GANs quickly converge to 1, which indicates that it's not difficult for the generator to learn to avoid producing non-BAS patterns.
+However, it is more difficult to generate patterns which are the same as that of the training dataset and thus more layers are needed.
+The novel quantum GAN for discrete data generation can be regarded as a complement to classical GANS and deserve further research.

-Interesting future research directions include generating discrete data with higher dimension, choosing the layout of the generative quantum circuit, modelling the generator with non-unitary quantum dynamics, employing variants of GAN framework, using more heuristics to guide the training, and in-depth theoretical analysis of quantum GANs.

-\emph{Note} - After our work was completed, we found that some researchers were also interested in this topic and wrote a similar manuscript \cite{ZWL18}.